Elemino/redux-todo/README.md

 * [Cycle](https://github.com/cyclejs/cycle-core) for showing how often a function is the best tool;
 * [React](https://github.com/facebook/react) for the pragmatic innovation.

-Special thanks to [Jamie Paton](http://jdpaton.github.io) for handing over the `redux` NPM package name.

-## Logo

-You can find the official logo [on GitHub](https://github.com/reduxjs/redux/tree/master/logo).

-## Change Log

 This project adheres to [Semantic Versioning](http://semver.org/).
 Every release, along with the migration instructions, is documented on the GitHub [Releases](https://github.com/reduxjs/redux/releases) page.

-## Patrons

-The work on Redux was [funded by the community](https://www.patreon.com/reactdx).
-Meet some of the outstanding companies that made it possible:

 * [Webflow](https://github.com/webflow)
 * [Ximedes](https://www.ximedes.com/)